Sheldan/OnePlusBot/PRIVACY_POLICY.md

     * this was used for the message used to update the status of a suggestion, but this is currently disabled
 * the author of the suggestion and the message which has been posted in the suggestions channel
 * every suggestion will be deleted completely from the database a few days after it has reached a final state (rejected, denied, accepted)
+* whether you voted for a suggestion and which decision you took

 ### Leveling system
 * the amount of messages which were considered for the leveling system